Zenchiyu/POLAR-background-prediction/README.md

 - You can change `verbose: False` to `verbose: True` in `config/trainer.yaml` to see more information (our prints).
 - You can check `cfg.common.device` in `config/trainer.yaml`, you might need to change it to `cpu` if you don't have a GPU (you can check that using `torch.cuda.is_available()` in Python).
-- You can use the `nvidia-smi` command to see the VRAM usage (if you're using a GPU)
+- You can use `nvidia-smi` to see the VRAM usage (if you're using a GPU)
 - You can use `htop` (or another command) to see the RAM usage.

 > Can I run the codes on CPU?